Cais/opus-primus/stanzas/pullquotes/pullquotes-readme.txt

 http://www.gnu.org/licenses/gpl-2.0.html

-Note: Opus Primus file Copyright years start with the first year of use and are amended with subsequent years based on file modification as the case may be.
+Note: Opus Primus file Copyright years start with the first year of use and are amended with subsequent years based on file modifications as the case may be.

 == Basic FAQ ==
 Q: Who wrote the Opus Primus PullQuotes Stanza?